 The main issues complicating plastic recycling are the quality and price of the recycled product, compared with their unrecycled counterpart.
 Plastic processors require large quantities of recycled plastic, manufactured to strictly controlled specifications and at a competitive price.

-Proposed solutions to increase recycling rates
+EU solutions to increase recycling rates

 These measures could include: